HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 xxx

 [HOOK]
-take for instance (?)

-Evolving human factor
-Not only the passive functions

-Never disconnected
-Part of your presence
-5G network systems
-spreading)

-Nanosensor data
-Synthetic aura
-Global brain
-From mobile

-Synthetic voices
-Silent at first
-Then spreading and
-Self updating

-Thought algorithm
-True symbiorelation
-Tattoo swiped (AI symbiote)
-Autonomous authentication

-Lose yourself in the merge
-Lose yourself in the merge
-Lose yourself in the emerging picture
-Be impatient be impatient

-Just another texture (?)
-Maze of your own making (?)
+take for instance evolving human factor not only the passive functions never disconnected, part of your presence, 5G network systems spreading nanosensor data, synthetic aura, global brain from mobile synthetic voices, silent at first then spreading and self updating thought algorithm, true symbiorelation tattoo swiped - autonomous authentication (AI symbiote) lose yourself in the merge, lose yourself in the merge, lose yourself in the emerging picture be impatient be impatient, just another texture, maze of your own making

 [VERSE 1]
-hedges so programmed i can see substitute for morals inner sense of data
+pixel structures on a grid so dark canvas still so empty, cage is electric the world seems to be turning day will come, none of ya will heed it analogues will start fading plugged won't see it surging for a different reason out of wats, blinded yet alive hedges so programmed i can see substitute for morals inner sense of data